saagie/saagie-maven-plugin/README.md

 * **urlAPI**
   - represents the URL of your manager.
-  - default value : "https://realm-manager.prod.saagie.io/api/v1" where "realm" is automatically replaced by the value of the given "realm" parameter. (for Saagie Kumo)
+  - default value : "https://realm-manager.prod.saagie.io/api/v1" where "realm" is automatically replaced by the value of the given "realm" parameter.
-  - You can override this parameter if you use a Saagie Su (Appliance).
-Don't forget to add "**/api/v1**" at the end of the URL.
+  - If overriding this parameter, don't forget to add "**/api/v1**" at the end of the URL.
 In this case, the "realm" parameter will have no impact.

 * **jarName**
   - represents the name of the jar you want to upload